PhoenixDev22/Frontend-Mentor-Insure-landing-page/README.md

 ### What I learned
-Use the built-in screen reader
-Chromebooks have a built-in screen reader called ChromeVox, which enables people with visual impairments to use the Chrome operating system.
+- Use the built-in screen reader called ChromeVox, which enables people with visual impairments to use the Chrome operating system.
 - Using Autoprefixer tool for handling vendor prefixes in CSS.
 As I used to write vendor prefixes by hands , it was totally tedious and error prone

-### Continued development